 Occupational Therapy

-Program Director: Dr. Potter
+Program Director of MSOT: Dr. Ann Marie Potter

 The Occupational Therapy Program at Moravian University offers a full-time educational program comprised of four terms on campus and 24 weeks of Level II Fieldwork placement, leading to the Entry-Level Master of Science in Occupational Therapy.
 The Moravian College Occupational Therapy Program seeks to set the stage for the emerging occupational therapy practitioner to learn and to develop competence in meeting the occupational needs of a variety of consumers through the power of occupation, reflective practice, advocacy, and occupational justice.
 Because active doing is central to occupational therapy, learning takes place in active classrooms where students engage with each other, their environment, and the tools around them to solve problems that are meaningful and relevant, critiquing and sharing their work with others as advanced knowledge is constructed in a community.